Pant/nextcloudpi-readthedocs/How-to-access-from-outside.md

 Note: You only need one DDNS service.

+Read [this guide](https://github.com/nextcloud/nextcloudpi/wiki/How-to-access-NextCloudPi#using-your-ddns-domain-inside-and-outside-home) if you have problems accessing from inside your home with the DDNS domain URL.

 ##### FreeDNS (freedns.afraid.com)
 Run the TUI (`nextcloud-config`) or use the WebUI.
 Log in to freedns.afraid.com and click "Dynamic DNS".
 Right click on "Direct URL" next to your record.
 Paste it in a text editor and select only the hash (the characters after the "?").